Tariq1981/SQl-Lineage/README.md

 ## Purpose:
-This tool can be used to extract the column lineage from ETL scripts.
+This tool can be used to extract the column lineage from sql ETL scripts.
-It will draw the lineage wither using graphviz or DrawIO.
+It will draw the lineage either using graphviz or DrawIO.
 Drawing using DrawIO has an additional feature which makes the diagram to be interactive by showing the lineage for particular column when it is clicked.